patrodyne/hisrc-hyperjaxb/ejb/assembly/samples/publication/README.md

 The above binding declares the `Author` entity to be the *target* of the relationship and the `Publication#authors` field to be the owner.

-In order to avoid cyclic references during marshaling/unmarshaling, a few additional bindings are required:
+In order to avoid cyclic references during marshaling/unmarshaling, a few additional bindings are required on the target side:

 + [BasicJAXB][10] is used to *ignore* the `publications` field during hash, equals and toString operations
 + [HyperJAXB-Annox][14] is used to: